TmaxSoftOfficial/HyperFrame-Tomcat-Image/README.md

 ## License

-Projects are licensed under the Apache 2.0 license (be included in apache-tomcat-latest.tar.gz)
+The license is contained in apache-tomcat-latest.tar.gz

 ## Version History